UltraEngine/Documentation/interface.md

 # Editor Interface

-When you start the Ultra Engine editor, the interface will look like this:
+Upon launching the Ultra Engine editor, you'll be greeted with interface shown below:

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/defaultviewmax.png?raw=true)

-The main window displays a toolbar across the top, four viewports for viewing the map, and a side panel containing additional controls.
+The main window is composed of a top toolbar, four viewports for map visualization, and a versatile side panel that hosts various essential controls.

-The toolbar contains button to open, reset, or save the map, buttons to select the current mouse tool, and buttons to show or hide the side panel and console.
+**Toolbar**: Located at the top, the toolbar boasts a range of functionalities.
+You can utilize buttons to open, reset, or save your map.
+Additionally, you'll find buttons to select the current mouse tool and toggle the visibility of the side panel and console.

-The console displays the program log, warnings, and errors.
-Lua commands can be entered into the text field at the bottom and executed.

-The side panel contains tabs for the object panel, asset browser, and map browser.
+**Console**: This section serves as your hub for program information, including logs, warnings, and errors.
+It also provides a text input field for executing Lua commands.

+**Side Panel**: This comprehensive panel is divided into tabs for easy navigation:

-The object panel displays object templates you can select to create a new object.
+**Object Panel**: The Object Panel showcases a selection of object templates that you can use to create new objects.

-The asset browser shows your game's directory and files.
+**Asset Browser**: The Asset Browser grants access to your game's directory and the files it contains.

-The map browser shows all the objects in the current scene, as well as allowing you to view and edit properties.
+**Map Browser**: In the Map Browser, you can explore all objects within the current scene and conveniently view and edit their properties.

+Furthermore, depending on your selected mouse tool the following interfaces may appear in the side panel:

-When the brush face tool is selected, the face panel shows the texture mapping properties of any selected faces.
+**Brush Face Tool**: This tool brings up the Face Panel, which offers control over texture mapping properties for selected faces.

-When the terrain tool is selected, the terrain panel shows the selected terrain's material layers, as well as tools to modify the terrain.
+**Terrain Tool**: When using the Terrain Tool, the Terrain Panel appears, allowing you to manage material layers associated with the selected terrain and providing tools for terrain modification.

+This streamlined interface empowers you to efficiently navigate and manipulate your game world within the Ultra Engine editor.